Summer Palace, an Imperial Garden in Beijing

 Getting There

-Enter via the North Gate and turn right (east) before you reach the lakefront.
-This takes you away from the main crowd flow and up through the Suzhou Street area, a reconstructed Qing-dynasty canal market that the emperors used as a kind of entertainment district.
-It is slightly touristy but interesting.
-Most visitors skip it entirely and miss a quieter corner of the palace.
+Enter via the North Gate and turn right (east) before the lakefront.
+This takes you toward Suzhou Street, a reconstructed Qing-dynasty canal market the emperors used as an entertainment district.
+It is slightly theatrical but interesting and, crucially, most visitors miss it entirely by walking straight to the lake.

-Come back to the north shore and head west along the Long Corridor.
+Come back to the north shore and walk the Long Corridor.
 All 728 metres of it.
 The ceiling and beams are painted with over 14,000 scenes from Chinese history, legend, and landscape.
-Counting them is impossible; examining them properly takes longer than most people allow.
-The corridor ends near the Marble Boat, which is made partly of stone and was completed in Cixi’s renovation.
-It cannot sail anywhere.
-It is, however, extremely photogenic.
+Most visitors walk it quickly.
+It deserves slower attention.
+The corridor ends near the Marble Boat, a lakeside pavilion built partly in stone, completed in Cixi’s renovation.
+It cannot float.
+The photographs of it at sunset are extremely good.

-The Tower of Buddhist Incense (Foxiang Ge) is the vertical landmark of the palace, sitting on Longevity Hill and visible from almost everywhere.
-The climb is about 120 steps from the base of the hill.
-The view from the top takes in the full extent of Kunming Lake and, on clear days, the Western Hills beyond.
-Air quality in Beijing varies enormously: a blue-sky day in autumn or early winter gives you the best chance of a long view.
+The Tower of Buddhist Incense (Foxiang Ge) sits on Longevity Hill and is visible from almost everywhere in the complex.
+The climb is about 120 steps from the base.
+The view from the top takes in the full extent of Kunming Lake and, on clear autumn days, the Western Hills beyond.
+Air quality in Beijing varies enormously: October and November typically give the best visibility.

 Kunming Lake